MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 A blocklist value of '\*' means all extensions are blocked unless they are explicitly listed in the allowlist.

-If this policy isn't set, the user can install any extension in Google Chrome.
+If this policy isn't set, the user can install any extension in Microsoft Edge.

   #### Supported features: